VidyasagarDudekula/Extractive-Summarization/README.md

 ## File Structure

-The config.yaml file contains various configuration parameters that control the behavior of the summarization * __src__: Contains the main Python script (main.py) for the project.
+The config.yaml file contains various configuration parameters that control the behavior of the summarization:

+* __src__: Contains the main Python script (main.py) for the project.
 * __data__: Houses the textual content (content.txt) that needs to be summarized.